Richard Carson Steuart's

-From 1978 in Europe he worked with, among others, Jinn Wang (Shanghai China/Vienna, Austria); Witold Rowitzski (Warsaw, Poland); Lawrence Foster (USA/Monaco); Aldo Ciccato and Giuseppe Patané (Italy); Gary Bertini, Loren Maazel, Christopf Eschenbach (USA.), Eugen Jochun (Germany), Michael Gielan (Austria), Horst Stein (Switzerland) as well as Oscar Prize winners Michel Le Grand (France) and Hans Zimmer (Germany).
+Beginning in 1978 in Europe he worked with, among others, Bernard Klee (Duesseldorf/ Hannover) Jonathan Sears (London), Jinn Wang (Shanghai China/Vienna, Austria); Witold Rowitzski (Warsaw, Poland); Lawrence Foster (USA/Monaco); Aldo Ciccato and Giuseppe Patané (Italy); Gary Bertini, Loren Maazel and Christopf Eschenbach (USA.), Eugen Jochum (Germany), Michael Gielan (Austria), Horst Stein (Switzerland) as well as the Oscar Prize Winners Michel Le Grand (France) and Hans Zimmer (USA/Germany).

 Steuart has had the honour to represent the Canadian Government in Austria, Switzerland, Germany and Russia, performing for the Ambassadors, General Consuls of Germany, Switzerland and the Russian Federation at Canadian Studies Conferences which take place regularily at Garmisch in the German Alps.

-He has also been a "Keynote Speaker" and "Performing Lecturer" in the Peter the Great Museum in St. Petersburg, Russia for the Mackenzie Lyon King Cultural Exchange Programme.
-He has been active in the promotion of artistic trumpet performance and advanced musical study, a key goal of the International Trumpet Guild.
+He has been a Soloist and "Keynote Speaker-Performing Lecturer" in the Peter the Great Museum in St. Petersburg, Russia for the Mackenzie Lyon King Cultural Exchange Programme.
+He has aswell been active in the promotion of artistic trumpet performance and advanced musical study, a key goal of the International Trumpet Guild.

 To this end he has, during his entire career, been a continuing champion of both modern-classical and innovative popular music, regularly commissioning, producing, premiering and /or conducting numerous solo and ensemble works, both for live concerts and recordings in Canada, the USA, Russia, China, the Czech Republic, France, England, Switzerland, Germany, Finland, the Ukraine, Russia, Slovenia, Poland, Austria, Bulgaria and Italy, while at the same time actively promoting and supporting the specific contemporary composers from each of these respective countries though the commisoning of their works as well as donating musical instruments and accessories to diverse students.